-Rather than cutting the nail, a dog nail grinder will grind away at the nail with a high-speed, rounded grinder that uses a material similar to sand paper.
+Rather than cutting the nail, a canine nail grinder will grind away at the nail with a high-speed, rounded grinder that uses a material similar to sandpaper.

 Pros and Cons of Using a Dog Nail Grinder

-There are a number of advantages and disadvantages of using a nail grinders vs a nail cutter.
+There are a number of advantages and disadvantages of using a nail grinder as opposed to a nail cutter.
 We’ll cover some of the big ones here!

 - Good For Unsteady Hands.
 If you feel your hands are not steady enough to clip your dog’s nails, you may find a nail grinder easier to use.
 You’ll still need to hold your dog still, but you likely won’t need the same level of precision to aim the grinder as you would require with clippers.